kimwalisch/primecount/README.md

 primecount
 ==========
-primecount is a command-line program and C++ library that counts the number of primes below an integer x&nbsp;<&nbsp;2<sup>63</sup>. primecount counts primes using efficient implementations of the prime counting function pi(x) (combinatorial methods) which is orders of magnitudes faster than counting primes using the sieve of Eratosthenes.
-So far primecount offers the option to count primes using Legendre's, Meissel's and Lehmer's formulas and using the Lagarias-Miller-Odlyzko algorithm (work in progress).
-All pi(x) implementations are fully parallelized using OpenMP.
+primecount is a command-line program and C++ library that counts the primes below an integer x&nbsp;<&nbsp;2<sup>63</sup> using fast implementations of the prime counting function pi(x) (combinatorial methods).
+So far primecount offers the option to count primes using Legendre's, Meissel's and Lehmer's formulas and using the Lagarias-Miller-Odlyzko algorithm.
+The implementations of Legendre's, Meissel's and Lehmer's formulas have been parallelized using OpenMP, for LMO this remains to be done.

 ### Algorithms and complexity